planio-gmbh/plaintext/README.md

 fulltext = Plaintext::Resolver.new(file, content_type).text
 ```

+To limit the number of bytes returned (default is 4MB), set the
+`max_plaintext_bytes` property on the resolver instance before calling `text`.

 ## License

 The `plaintext` gem is free software; you can redistribute it and/or modify it under the terms of the GNU General